blog-banner

 It is estimated that there will be 4,500 unfilled jobs in the residential construction industry in B.C. in 2024, according to the Canadian Builders Association of BC (CHBA BC).
 These labour shortages may cause a delay in projects and could increase building costs and housing prices

-The need for skilled foreign workers is particularly acute in certain regions, such as British Columbia, where roughly a quarter of the labor shortage is expected to occur.
+The need for skilled foreign workers is particularly acute in certain regions, such as British Columbia, where roughly a quarter of the labour shortage is expected to occur.
 In an interview with Business In Vancouver, Jordana Lloyd, project manager with ACE Plumbing and Heating, highlighted the critical role of foreign workers, saying:

 "Right now, anyone with actual experience is so, so helpful to our business.
-When it's so busy like this, man – anyone with any skills is so valued.
+When it's so busy like this, man – anyone with any skills is so valued."

 Companies Call for Easing of Immigration Program Criteria